The setup from your test environment is not copied over to your live environment, so you need to configure live settings for:

-When using our Shopware 5 plugin, you need to assess your PCI DSS compliance according to the Self-Assessment Questionnaire A (SAQ A).
+When using our Adobe Commerce plugin, you need to assess your PCI DSS compliance according to the Self-Assessment Questionnaire A (SAQ A).

-- Generate an API key in your live Customer Area, and copy it over to the Shopware backend.
+- Generate a client key in your live Customer Area, and copy it over to the Adobe Commerce admin panel.

 - Make sure your live API credentials have the following permissions: